Why the world depends on India's vaccine production to beat COVID | DW | 04.06.2021

 Indian drugmakers are often able to produce essential medicines at cheap prices.
 In 2001, Indian pharmaceutical company Cipla was able to offer AIDS medication to African countries for a fraction of the price charged in countries like the United States.

 SII developed a vaccine for meningitis, which was made cheaply and distributed across Africa.
-Over 152 million people received the vaccine by the end of 2013.
-And it has helped break the cycle of meningitis epidemics in 26 countries.
+Over 152 million people received the vaccine by the end of 2013, helping to break the cycle of meningitis epidemics in 26 countries.

 "We need to emphasize both quality as well as basic research, because there's no reason why the vaccine innovations that the rest of the world saw could not happen here," he added.